1 person favorited this theater

 Unfortunately, the rectifier burnt out in early-November 1982, and as Classic Cinemas also owned the former Odeon along the road, they decided not to renew the rectifier or spend any more money on the King’s Theatre, and it never re-opened.
 In 1983, there were plans proposed to convert into a live theatre, but these came to nothing.

 By early-1989, it had been converted into the Kings Church.
 In January 2011, it re-opened for live performances, with the profits going towards the building’s upkeep.
-A reurn to cinema use is envisaged in the near future, screening film classics.
+A return to cinema use was envisaged, screening film classics.
 The church moved out of the building in early-2016 and the building was ‘For Sale’.
 In 2017 it became a Hindu temple.

 Just login to your account and subscribe to this theater